Your Odds of Suffering a House Fire And What to Do to Keep Your Family Safe

 Make sure every member of your family is aware that they should never, ever return to a burning building.
 As soon as the firefighters arrive, let them know whether someone in your home is missing.
 They have the equipment and expertise necessary to accomplish rescues.

-Since these are the most typical circumstances for a house fire to occur, practice fire drills in the dark with the smoke alarms activating.
+Since these are the most typical circumstances for a house fire to occur, highlighting the odds of suffering a house fire, practice fire drills in the dark with the smoke alarms activating.
 You can test whether the fire alarm is loud enough to wake your children by simulating a fire drill at night when they are asleep.
 If no adults or children are awakened by the fire alarm, designate a family member to watch after them in the event of an actual fire.
 At least twice a year, do a realistic fire practice to ensure that your family is always confident in their ability to escape promptly.

 Have you experienced a house fire?